GoogleChrome/web.dev/src/site/content/en/learn/html/dialog/index.md

 ### CSS defaults

 Note that browsers provide default styling for `dialog`.
 Firefox, Chrome, and Edge set `color: CanvasText;` `background-color: Canvas;` and Safari sets `color: black; background-color: white;` in their user-agent stylesheets.
-Because of this, color is inherited from `dialog` and not from `body` or `:root`, which may be unexpected.
+The `color` is inherited from `dialog` and not from `body` or `:root`, which may be unexpected.
 The `background-color` property is not inherited.

-## Check your understanding

 {% Assessment 'dialog' %}